-The Centre has an ambition to establish the infrastructure necessary to allow each of our cancer teams to develop a stratified medicine programme that will ultimately help to guide the treatment of patients on a much more individual basis.
-We will use pancreas cancer, where we have particular experience, as the paradigm for this work as we extend it into other cancer types.
+The Centre has established the infrastructure necessary to allow each of our cancer teams to develop a stratified medicine programme that will ultimately help to guide the treatment of patients on a much more individual basis.
+We are using pancreas cancer, where we have particular experience, as the paradigm for this work, which we are extending into other cancer types, including colorectal cancer.
 This investment will provide a critical platform of technical expertise and technology to support teams across the Centre, enabling them to develop and deliver new treatment options for cancer patients.

 In addition to our research ambitions, we are continuing to promote public engagement, increasing awareness of the work of the Centre and Cancer Research UK in the local community and its relevance to the care of cancer patients.

 - Create a world-class research environment to foster synergy between cancer researchers and clinicians, bringing these groups together in a common cause.

 - Build collaborations to most effectively translate our research into new ways to detect and treat cancer.

 - Provide the people of the West of Scotland with cutting-edge cancer treatment in state-of-the-art facilities.